Almost all business owners hate Yelp, but they understand its power.

 On-site and off-site user generated reviews both matter, and they both influence each other when it comes to conversions.

-Third party reviews are, by and large, a good thing for consumers as well as for your business.
+Third-party reviews are, by and large, a good thing for consumers as well as for your business.
 At least in theory, it promotes meritocracy.
 If your service is good, you get good reviews.
 If it’s bad, you get bad reviews.
 Customers are granted greater transparency, and good businesses get more trust (and therefore more business).

-We published another Academic Insight that answered that.
 Here’s what a good review profile usually looks like:

-- A balance of positive and negative comments
+- A balance of positive and negative comments;

-- Actual descriptions of product usage
+- Actual descriptions of product usage;

-- Comparing a product to competing brands
+- Comparisons of a product to competing brands.